klaudiosinani/doublie/contributing.md

 ### Write code

-You can use issue labels to discover issues you could help us out with!
+You can use issue labels to discover issues you could help us out with.

-- [`feature request` issues](https://github.com/klaussinani/doublie/labels/feature%20request) are features we are open to including
+- [`feature request` issues](https://github.com/klaussinani/doublie/labels/feature%20request) are features we are open to including.
-- [`bug` issues](https://github.com/klaussinani/doublie/labels/bug) are known bugs we would like to fix
+- [`bug` issues](https://github.com/klaussinani/doublie/labels/bug) are known bugs we would like to fix.
 - [`future` issues](https://github.com/klaussinani/doublie/labels/future) are those that we'd like to get to, but not anytime soon.
-Please check before working on these since we may not yet want to take on the burden of supporting those features
+Please check before working on these since we may not yet want to take on the burden of supporting those features.
-- on the [`help wanted`](https://github.com/klaussinani/doublie/labels/help%20wanted) label you can always find something exciting going on
+- on the [`help wanted`](https://github.com/klaussinani/doublie/labels/help%20wanted) label you can always find something exciting going on.

 You may find an issue is assigned, or has the [`assigned` label](https://github.com/klaussinani/doublie/labels/assigned).
-Please double-check before starting on this issue because somebody else is likely already working on it
+Please double-check before starting on this issue because somebody else is likely already working on it.

 ### Submitting an issue

 - Search the issue tracker before opening an issue
 - Ensure you're using the latest version of Doublie
 - Use a descriptive title
-- Include as much information as possible;
+- Include as much information as possible:
   - Steps to reproduce the issue
   - Error message
   - Doublie version